MateuszOtmianowski/GettingAndCleaningData/README.md

 4. Run the code.

-Successful execution of function should result in appearance of the TidyData.txt file in your working directory.
-You can read it in R by using read.table function with header=TRUE.
+Successful execution of the function should result in appearance of the TidyData.txt file in your working directory.
+You can read it into R by using read.table function with header=TRUE.

 ##What exactly run_analysis code does